MuradAhmad/Ficonic-s-Demo/README.md

 Functionality of the application is :
  (1) When the user click start button the following data is collected:
 • Timestamp
-• GPS Data(position (latitude, longitude), bearing, altitude, speed as km/h, locationaccuracyinmeters)
+• GPS Data(position (latitude, longitude), bearing, altitude, speed as km/h, location accuracy in meters)
 • Accelerometer ( xvalue, yvalue, zvalue)
  (2) When the user click stop button the data is saved on the device in a csv file.
 Each row has all the data values defined above (if data is available).